 Valencia 2014 - Valencia City

-From Madrid we drove to Valencia which is a 4 hour journey covering round 350 km.
+From Madrid we drove to Valencia which is a 4-hour journey covering around 350 km.
 Valencia is the 3rd largest city in Spain, with a population of around 1.5 million.
-Located along the Eastern coastline of Spain and facing the Mediterranean Sea, Valencia is one of the major sea ports of Spain and Europe.
+Located along the Eastern coastline of Spain and facing the Mediterranean Sea, Valencia is one of the major seaports of Spain and Europe.

 Valencia is an old city with over a thousand year of history.
 It was founded during the Roman empire, and over the centuries has accumulated many historical buildings of different periods.
 It used to be surrounded by a city wall which is mostly gone - the only remnants of the wall are 2 city gates - the Torres de Quart in the West and the Torres de Serranos in the North.
 Torres de Serranos is considered the main gate to the city, and it is open to the public.
 It is still one of the tallest structures in Valencia and you get good views of the city from the top.